Is the competition sleeping with your customers?

 Test your hypotheses.
 Remember that your customers are leaving their trails everywhere.
-With digitization, you can tap into a wealth of structured and unstructured data on your customers.
+With digitization, you can tap into a wealth of structured and unstructured data on your customers and measure customer satisfaction.
 Mesh it with location-based data and you can kick it up a few hundred notches.

 Use this data to draw customer insights.
 Use it to architect a tremendous customer journey.
+Use it to achieve 100% customer satisfaction.
 Use it to make better decisions.
 Use it to create a more personalized experience.
 Use it to gain competitive advantage.
 Just use it, would you?

 Amazon is killing it with personalized recommendations

 Amazon is the kind of salesman that every e-commerce platform dreams to be.
-Thanks to its sophisticated data mining techniques and business intelligence, Amazon has been able to pioneer the art of giving personalized recommendations to its customers.
+Thanks to its sophisticated data mining techniques and business intelligence, Amazon has been able to pioneer the art of customer satisfaction and giving personalized recommendations to its customers.

 At any given page, Amazon has multiple recommendations.
 From Top Sellers to Recommended for you to Recently Viewed products, there is a whole string of targeted recommendations that entice the customers to buy more than they intend to.

 The result?
 Amazon is able to create innovative opportunities to cross-sell its products.
 To bundle relevant products together.
 To dramatically increase the average order value.
 And to accelerate its sales.